POSSIBLE-X/did-web-service/README.md

 | /.well-known/did.json                            | returns the common did document for the dataspace federation identity.                                        |
 | /.well-known/cert.ss.pem                         | returns the common certificate for the dataspace federation identity.                                         |

-For a more detailed documentation, check out the Swagger UI that is available upon starting the app at https://localhost:4443/swagger-ui/index.html .
+For a more detailed API documentation, check out the Swagger UI that is available upon starting the app at https://localhost:4443/swagger-ui/index.html .